AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integrating-adobe-target.md

 As part of the Adobe Marketing Cloud, Adobe Target lets you increase content relevance through targeting and measuring across all channels.
 Integrating Adobe Target and AEM as a Cloud Service requires:

-* using the Touch UI to create an Analytics Configuration in AEM as a Cloud Service (IMS configuration required).
+* using the Touch UI to create a Target Configuration in AEM as a Cloud Service (IMS configuration required).
 * adding and configuring Adobe Target as an extension in [Adobe Launch](https://docs.adobe.com/content/help/en/launch/using/intro/get-started/quick-start.html).

 Adobe Launch is necessary for managing client-side properties for both Analytics and Target in AEM pages (JS libraries/tags).
 That said, the integration with Launch is needed for "experience targeting".
 For the Experience Fragments export to Target you only need the Adobe Target Configuration and IMS.